Alternatives · Devin

 What is the cheapest alternative to Devin?

 Several tools offer free tiers: Bolt, Replit, Windsurf, and Lovable.
-For app generation, VULK has a perpetual Free plan with 100 credits/month.
+For app generation, VULK starts at EUR 19.99/mo (Builder).
 Cursor offers 50 free AI requests.
 All are dramatically cheaper than Devin's $500/mo.

 Can VULK work autonomously like Devin?